ben-barnard/BLE_Logger/README.md

 In the Arduino IDE, go to the scan sketch by: File -> Examples -> (Header) Examples for DOIT ESP32 DEVKIT V1 -> ESP 32 BLE Arduino -> BLE_scan .
 Compile and upload this sketch, and confirm that you are seeing successful scans in the serial screen.
 Now, go through your BLE devices, one at a time, and power them on, copy the MAC value, and save it somewhere.
 Shut that device off, and move onto the next one.
 You can enter these values in the sketch.

 ## Todo
-1. The log file should be dynamic by default, preferably using the unique ssid_retrieve() value.
+1. ~~The log file should be dynamic by default, preferably using the unique ssid_retrieve() value.~~ done
 2. Set up a JSON configuration file to:
-    - load the BLE MACs we're interested in
+    - load the BLE MACs we're interested in (**high priority, this is a pain**)
     - allow for a custom log file name
     - allow for a custom scan interval
 3. Post completed gerber file for easy setup.
 4. Change the pin of the indicator LED to a PWM pin so that we can use multi-color LEDs
-5. Consider code changes to reduce wear on MicroSD cards
+5. ~~Consider code changes to reduce wear on MicroSD cards~~ done - the current version loads all currently seen beacons to a buffer to write once, not the old version where there was a separate write for each.